ImagineFX 266: anatomy, caricatures and believable creatures

 Technical workshops to polish concept art 🎨

 The anatomical foundation is not just for humans.
-Fano Rakatoh guides character design with solid proportions, while JC Jongwon Park breaks down the creation of mecha, applying principles of structure and movement to mechanical forms.
-The sketchbook and analyses by Luis Rojas show how controlled distortion of anatomy can generate effective caricatures.
-All content is aimed at solving drawing problems with practical methods, without frills.
+Fano Rakatoh guides character design with solid proportions, while JC Jongwon Park breaks down mecha creation, applying structure and movement principles to mechanical forms.
+The sketchbook and analyses by Luis Rojas show how controlled distortion of anatomy can create effective caricatures.
+All content is aimed at solving drawing problems with practical methods, no frills.

 Your grandmother was also right about bones 🦴